baby-boy-names/.github/profile/README.md

-# Unique and Popular Baby Boy Names for 2025: Cute, Rare, Modern, and More!
+# Unique and Popular Baby Boy Names 2025: Cute, Rare, Modern, and More!

 Looking for the perfect name for your baby boy?
 Whether you're drawn to timeless classics or searching for something unique, discover a variety of options like trendy baby boy names for 2025, rare and unique choices, cute and adorable picks, and powerful Black baby boy names.
 You’ll also find meaningful names and the latest trends for baby boy names in 2024.
 Explore modern, unique, and meaningful names all in one place!